 How do I go about setting these facilities?

 The person in your department responsible for telephony should contact the operators on extension 0 and ask for the changes to be done.
 Typically they are undertaken on the same or next working day.
 Calls from those other than the contacts will need to be verified by the switchboard and may lead to delays in making the necessary changes.
 You will appreciate that we have a number of people who have access to the telephony system and, for our own protection as well as yours, we need this safeguard to ensure we are not enabling services for unauthorised persons.

 How do I go about setting up a conference call?

 Telephone conference calls are normally arranged through departmental contacts who have an account with a specialist provider of this service.
-If you don't know if there is an account holder in your area, please ask the switchboard operators by dialling 0 (zero) on your telephone or via their email address of email@example.com.
-Further details of conference call arrangements are available on-line.
+If you don't know if there is an account holder in your area, please ask the switchboard operators by dialling 0 (zero) on your telephone or via their email address of firstname.lastname@example.org.
 Alternatively, the IP phones actually offer this as part of the menu - you can call the first person for the conference and then press the up/down arrows until "Consult?" appears - press the button and the first person will be put on hold whilst you dial the second.
 When the second person answers you have several options ranging from: "Complete Xfer" (where you link the first person you called to the second person and you drop out of the conversation), "Conference" (where you join the two parties in the conversation), "Blind transfer" (where you can push the first person to the second person - even if the second person hasn't answered the phone yet!), "Hold", "Alternate" (to flit between the two people you've called) or "Disconnect & return" if they aren't available or unwilling to be included in the conference call.

 How much does it cost to have a UEA extension?